gcapes/instructor-training-slides/02-building-skill.md

 ---

+# Exercise
+In the shared document,
+write your primary research domain or area of expertise and some aspects of the mental model you use to frame and understand your work.
+What concepts/facts are included?
+What types of relationships are included?

 # Teaching novices
 - Research shows each stage of skill needs to be taught differently.
 - Presenting novices with a pile of facts early on doesn't work